Day Trip to Madison, Indiana

 When we arrived we found a free public parking lot off of the main street that leads you into the downtown area.
 There is plenty of public parking in lots and on the curb.
 We started out by walking down Main Street and heading toward the Madison branch local library.
 I love to stop in small town libraries, being a children’s librarian on an extended sabbatical!
 We scoped it out and enjoyed the children’s area downstairs for a good 45 minutes.
 The day we went it was chilly and being indoors helped warm us up a little.
 We read some books, did a drop-in simple activity that was available on a table, and then headed back out for our walk.

 Since we were there on a Sunday, many of the cafes, restaurants, and shops close earlier; actually a few are not open on Sundays.
 I knew about this from past experience and I had looked up the information online before leaving home.
 So we knew if we wanted to grab a bite to eat we needed to do that next.
 We window shopped a lot of little places and found The Downtowner, a busy little café full of flavor and good prices.
 Their soups, sandwiches, salads, and desserts are made fresh daily and it is Madison’s most recommended eatery.
-They have a kid’s menu where each item is $5 and includes a drink.
-Our daughter ordered the ½ cup of soup and garlic bread, which also came with chips.
-My husband and I both ordered sandwiches, a turkey melt with bacon and a BLT wrap, that came with chips and a pickle for $7 each.

 We continued down Main Street, stopping to look at store window displays and admiring all the fall decorations.
 My little boy must have seen 50 pumpkins that day and had to point at each one and tell us they were there!
 There was a cute little place called Princess Perry’s Cupcakes that we did not stop at but noted it for next time.
 If you want to do more of the shopping experience, you’ll probably want to go on a Saturday or during the week because by about 4pm there were very little stores still left open.
 That really was fine for our family because we mainly went this day for the walk, scenery, and lunch.
 We did stop in Village Lights Bookstore, a cute book shop that reminds me of what small towns are all about.
 My husband found a book he wanted for under $5 and my daughter enjoyed looking at the dollhouses that were set up around the store.
 It was pushing 5pm by this point, so we decided to head back to our car and make the lovely drive home.